pemrouz/fero/README.md

 ## Differences with Kafka

 * Kafka relies on having a separate Zookeper cluster for electing a new master for a partition.
 Fero uses a DHT - a consistent hashring by default and this could later be made more [sophisticated like Microsoft Orleans](https://www.youtube.com/watch?v=H0i_bXKwujQ).
 Hence there is no reliance on any other system, which considerably simplifies operations and lowers the barrier to getting started.

+* There are no brokers - each node either handles a request or proxies it to the owner to handle.

 * Kafka makes your data between services distributed.
 You still need to write your own distributed services on top of that.
 Fero provides _application-layer_ sharding, so you just write resources/services that are distributed in the first place.
 You simply process an incoming stream and produce an outgoing stream.